Can you really make money from blogging?

 Following up on prospects to convert them into buyers is where the majority of sales will come from.
 Through follow-up emails, you connect with motivated buyers and sell at the backend.

-First, understand this: there’s nothing wrong with selling to your readers.
-As long as that product is valuable, you’re actually doing the right thing – making the world a better place.
+First, understand this: there’s nothing wrong with selling to your readers as long as the product is useful and valuable.

 However, forget about the product and build a relationship with them.
 That’s where the funnel comes in.